 Dressed in their traditional orange silk robes, with the yellow crescent-shaped hats placed precariously on their heads, they carry an assortment of instruments including bugles made from human bones, giant conch shells and long brass horns.

-Features of Everest Mani Rimdu Festival Trek
+Trek Highlights of Everest Mani Rimdu Festival

 - Spectacular view of Everest, Lhotse, Khangtiaga, Ama Dablam and the other great peaks.